 The following is a sample of the typical modules that we offer as at the date of publication but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 Due to the passage of time between commencement of the course and subsequent years of the course, modules may change due to developments in the curriculum and the module information in this prospectus is provided for indicative purposes only.

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins to the end of the nineteenth century.
-You'll spend around 4 hours per week in lectures and seminars studying this module.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the 19th century.
+You'll spend around four hours per week in lectures and seminars studying this module.

 Canadian Literature, Film and Culture

-You’ll focus on some of the key features of American culture throughout history, including music, paintings, photographs, and buildings, theatres and museums, advertisements, newspapers and magazines.
-A year- long module, you will spend around 2 hours per week in lectures and seminars.
+You’ll focus on some of the key features of contemporary American culture, including music, visual art, photography, advertisements, film, television and social media.
+You will spend around two hours per week in lectures and seminars.

 North American Regions

 This module will deploy the concept of "region" and, more broadly, "place" to explore key North American texts - primarily drawn from the spheres of film, television and literature.
 The notion of the "regional" will be applied expansively as well as conventionally to incorporate everything from the urban to the suburban/exurban, border territories and the transnational.
 Possible areas of study may include the American West, the Pacific North-West, New York City, the black inner city "ghetto", "mountain" people and the Appalachians, Hispanic-America, first nations, French-Canada, Texas, Chicago, New Orleans, California, and the transnational impact of extensive US Military occupations (post-war Japan, South Vietnam, 21st-century Iraq).

 Key Text in American Social and Poltical Thought